Frequently Asked Questions

 Can I subdivide my lot later?

 No. The covenants prohibit any further division of any lot, whether by plat, boundary line adjustment, family transfer exemption, or any other mechanism.
-Density is preserved in perpetuity.
+Density stays at the five recorded lots.
+The restriction binds every future owner, runs a 30-year term that automatically renews in 10-year periods, and can be loosened only by a recorded vote of the owners of at least two-thirds of the lots.

 Location and Lifestyle